countable-web/open-source-corporation/hr/POSTING.md

 We are open to a variety of work arrangements and time commitments, let us know what you prefer.

 Your application must include a resume, and a cover letter.
 To avoid automated submissions, and to see if you pay attention to detail and follow instructions, your cover letter must have exactly 100 words explaining your back story, and exactly 100 words about your first impression of Countable, and a question about us.
-I hope you're interested in our being part of our mission (see documentation link above).
+I hope you're interested in being part of our mission (see documentation link above).
 If you help achieve it, there are stock and cash bonuses available.

 I look forward to hearing from you!